ErpNetDocs/tech/advanced/user-business-rules/action-types/fail.md

 It's mostly used to include additional validations in the system which **aren't** yet implemented.

 If FAIL is performed, the current business rule will throw an **error**.
-You can set the error text as a constant that may be entered as a parameter type and a value.
+You can set the error text as a constant that's entered as a first parameter type and a value.

 **Example:**